-Be sure your donation is designated toward Music Inside Out with Gwen Thompkins.
+Be sure to designate your donation toward Music Inside Out with Gwen Thompkins.

 Support Music Inside Out